twisted/treq/docs/testing.rst

 However, those resources don't assert anything about the request.
 The :class:`~treq.testing.RequestSequence` and :class:`~treq.testing.StringStubbingResource` classes make it easy to construct a resource which encodes the expected request and response pairs.
-You may pass :class:`~treq.testing.HasHeaders` to make assertions about the headers present in the request.
 Do note that most parameters to these functions must be bytes—it's safest to use the ``b''`` string syntax, which works on both Python 2 and 3.

 For example: